Early American publishers and printers: Stamp Act

 With the passage of the Stamp Act in 1765, which imposed a tax on newspapers and advertisements, deeds, wills, claims, indentures, contracts and other such legal documents, printers began publishing highly polemic accounts challenging the morality of the Act – an effort that often invited charges of sedition and libel from royal colonial authorities.
 Newspaper printers and publishers felt the new tax would greatly increase the costs of their newspapers and other publications, and would likely cause much of their readership to drop their subscriptions.
-Many newspaper editors protested the Stamp Act by printing editions with black boarders along the edges, and often included articles that strongly derided the Stamp Act.
+Many newspaper editors protested the Stamp Act by printing editions with black borders along the edges, and often included articles that strongly derided the Stamp Act.
 Some newspapers printed a death's head with skull and bones where a royal stamp was supposed to appear.
 The passage of the act also caused many printers to suspend their publications rather than to pay what they strongly felt was an unfair tax and an imposition on their livelihood, subsequently uniting them in their opposition to its legislation.
 Newspapers were the vehicle that asserted the greatest social and political pressure on the Stamp Act and were instrumental in its repeal less than a year later.

-In one definitive example, The Constitutional Courant was a single issue colonial American newspaper published in response to the Stamp Act.
+The Constitutional Courant was a single issue colonial American newspaper published in response to the Stamp Act.
 Printed by William Goddard under the assumed name of Andrew Marvel, the newspaper vociferously attacked the Stamp Act in strong language, which caught the attention of colonial printers and royal colonial officials alike.
 Other examples included The Halifax Gazette, which also published a highly critical account, proclaiming that "The people of the province were disgusted with the stamp act."
 The damning paragraph gave great offense to the royal government of that province, and its publisher, Anthony Henry, was called to account for printing what the Crown considered to be sedition.